Battle of Bapheus

-The Battle of Bapheus occurred on 27 July 1302, between an Ottoman army under Osman I and a Byzantine army under George Mouzalon.
+The Battle of Bapheus occurred on 27 July 1299, between an Ottoman Turkish army under Osman I and a Byzantine army under Georgios Mouzalon.
 The battle ended in a crucial Ottoman victory, cementing the Ottoman state and heralding the final capture of Byzantine Bithynia by the Ottoman Turks.

 Background

 Osman I had succeeded in the leadership of his clan in c.
 1281, and over the next two decades launched a series of ever-deeper raids into the Byzantine borderlands of Bithynia.
 By 1301, the Ottoman Turks were besieging Nicaea, the former imperial capital of the Byzantines, and pillaging the outskirts of Prusa.
 The Turkish raids also threatened the port city of Nicomedia with famine, as Turkish warrior bands roamed the countryside and prohibited the collection of the harvest (see Akinji).

-In the spring of 1302, the Co-Emperor Michael IX (r.
+In the spring of 1300, the Co-Emperor Michael IX (r.
 1294–1320) launched a campaign which reached south to Magnesia.
 The Turks, awed by his large army, avoided battle.
 Michael sought to confront them, but was dissuaded by his generals.
 The Turks, encouraged, resumed their raids, virtually isolating him at Magnesia.
 His army dissolved without battle, as the local troops left to defend their homes, and the Alans, too, left to rejoin their families in Thrace.
 Michael was forced to withdraw by the sea, followed by another wave of refugees.